-Monoclonal gammopathies represent a wide spectrum of related diseases with different symptoms and signs.
+Monoclonal gammopathies represent a wide spectrum of related diseases.
 The common denominator is the presence of a monoclonal protein in the serum or urine, which can be in the form of intact immunoglobulin, immunoglobulin fragments, and/or free light chains.
-This may be accompanied by the presence of monoclonal plasma cells in the bone marrow, in soft tissue (with plasmacytomas), or in the peripheral circulation (in more advanced disease stages).
+This will be accompanied by the presence of monoclonal plasma cells in the bone marrow, in soft tissue (with plasmacytomas), or in the peripheral circulation (in more advanced disease stages).

 Monoclonal gammopathy of undetermined significance (MGUS) is the most common monoclonal gammopathy and is found in about 1% to 2% of adults.
 The prevalence increases with age and is generally higher in patients over 70 years of age.
 Prevalence rates vary according to geographic and racial factors, with lower rates in Asia compared with those in Europe and North and South America, and higher prevalence rates among black people compared with white people.